Nicrom098195/PullAll/README.md

 In PullAll, now you can only see the world.

 # How can i download PullAll?
-I'm working to an installer file for linux (Debian and AppImage).
-Actually you can only download the source code and use this.
+I'm working to the new versions of the launcher, for now you can download the lastest jar

 To play PullAll, you must to extract the zip file, and run the Jar archive.
 The **res** directory is the folder for the resources, and if you want to edit it you must to use **64x64** images